Network regression and supervised centrality estimation: A unified framework

-With {the unified framework} \eqref{eq:model-supercent} and the observed data $\{\bA, \bX, \by\}$, {our original two goals of centrality estimation and network regression analysis can be specified as the following three: } (i) estimate the true centralities $\bu,\bv$ and the true network $\bA_0=d\bu\bv^\top$; (ii) estimate the regression coefficients of the predictors $\bbeta_x$ and the centralities $\beta_u,\beta_v$; (iii) construct \textit{valid} confidence intervals for the centralities as well as the regression coefficients that account for the randomness in the observed network.
+Under the unified framework \eqref{eq:model-supercent} with observed data $\{\bA, \bX, \by\}$, our original two goals \ref{g1}-\ref{g2} become concrete: (i) estimate the true centralities $\bu,\bv$; (ii) estimate the regression coefficients $\bbeta_x,\beta_u,\beta_v$; and (iii) construct \textit{valid} confidence intervals (CIs) for the centralities and the regression coefficients.